 In the bowl of an electric mixer, beat egg whites with one cup sugar until stiff peaks form.
 Remove from bowl and set aside.

 In the same bowl (you don’t need to clean it), add margarine and remaining sugar, and beat until light and creamy.
-Slowly add in vanilla sugar, flour, baking powder, and orange juice.
+Slowly add in yolks, vanilla sugar, flour, baking powder, and orange juice.